-Gap Required Action Lead Implement By Monitoring Status Reference 4.1/1 Refresh LTFM CFO October 2022 FPBD Committee / Board Delayed due to delays in national timetable for planning 2022/23.
-4.1 /5 Work towards strategic outline case production and approval CFO January 2023 Board Proposed deferral to link with LTFM completion 4.1 /6 Work with commissioners and ICS on revised financial models includ and Aligned Incentive and Payment contracts Work with commissioners and ICS on revised financial models including population-based approach and Aligned Incentive and Payment contracts FPBD Committee 4.1 / 7 Ensure financial position well understood by regional team and clear rly articulated.
-CFO March 2023 FPBD Committee 4.1 / 8 Agree ongoing funding model for Community Diagnostic Centre CFO March 2023 FPBD Committee Strategic Threat Controls Source of Assurance Gaps in Controls/Assurance Overall (what might cause this to happen) (what controls/ systems & processes do we already have in place to assist us in (Evidence that the controls/ systems which we are placing g reliance on are effective) (Specific areas / issues where fu Assurance managing the r isk and reducing the likelihood/ impact of the threat) the risk to accepted appetite/to evidence as to effectiveness of assurance) Rating Risk that the Trust will not Monthly reportin required. g and monitoring of position including taking corrective action where FPBD Committee Lack of contractual income position due financial framework in place following the Covid-19 pandemic, gap in baseline position and block deliver agreed plan or have sufficient cash resources in Sign off of budget those budgets ts by budget holders and managers, and holding to account against Internal Audit- high assurance 2021/22. for all finance related internal au udit reports in 2020/21 and payment compared to actual active streams, timing of recovery and ur the 2022/23 financial year Divisional perform Working within IC amount of availal CS/system to ensure issues understood and Trust secures required External Audit Reliance on Cheshire & Merseyside position and NHS Improvement/England national team to support proposed baseline Mitigations being worked up in case of identified risks material 1 adjustment for Elective Recovery F unding.
-Gap Required Action Lead Implement By Monitoring Status Reference 4.1/9 Ensure regular reporting in place and corrective action taken where needed Deputy Director of Finance April 2023 FPBD Committee 4.1/10 Ensure full CIP programme in place with relevant QIAs etc Ongoing.
-QIAs in place before schemes are put in place.
-Deputy Director of Finance April 2022 FPBD Committee
+Gap Reference Required Action Lead Implement By Monitoring Status 4.1/1 Refresh LTFM CFO October 2022 FPBD Committee / Board Delayed due to delays in national timetable for planning 2022/23.
+4.1 /5 Work towards strategic outline case production and approval CFO January 2023 Board Proposed deferral to link with LTFM completion 4.1 /6 Work with commissioners and ICS on revised financial models includi and Aligned Incentive and Payment contracts ing population-based approach CFO March 2023 FPBD Committee 4.1/7 4.1/8 Ensure financial position well understood by regional team and clear Agree ongoing funding model for Community Diagnostic Centre ly articulated.
+CFO CFO March 2023 March 2023 FPBD Committee FPBD Committee Strategic Threat (what might cause this to happen) Controls systems & processes do we already have in place to assist us in Source of Assurance systems which we are placing relignce on are effective) Gaps in Controls/Assurance Overall sk and reducing the likelihood/ impact of the threat) systems when we are placing (Specific areas / issues where furth the risk to accepted appetite/tolerc evidence as to effectiveness of the assurance) ance level or Insufficient Assurance Rating Risk that the Trust will not deliver agreed plan or have sufficient cash resources in required. ver agreed plan or have Sign off of budgets by budget holders and managers, and holding to account against those budgets Divisional performance reviews FPBD Committee Internal Audit- high assurance 2021/22. for all finance related internal au idit reports in 2020/21 and Lack of contractual income position du following the Covid-19 pandemic, gap i payment compared to actual activity a streams, timing of recovery and uncert in baseline position and block nd cost, risk to CIP and income the 2022/23 financial year External Audit Mitigations being worked up in case of identified risks materialising Reliance on Cheshire & Merseyside position and NHS Improvement/England national team to support proposed baseline adjustment for Elective Recovery Funding.
+Gap Reference Required Action Lead Implement By Monitoring Status 4.1/9 4.1/10 Ensure regular reporting in place and corrective action taken where r Ensure full CIP programme in place with relevant QIAs etc Ongoing.
+QIAs in place before schemes are put in place. needed Deputy Director of Finance Deputy Director of Finance April 2023 April 2022 FPBD Committee FPBD Committee